FDio/csit/resources/job_specs/report_iterative/3n-emr/vpp-mrr-00.md

 1c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
 2c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
 4c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
+##### ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
+1c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
+2c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
+4c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
+1c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
+2c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
+4c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
+##### ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
+1c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
+2c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
+4c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
+1c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
+2c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
+4c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
 ##### ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
 2c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
 3c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha